Das Neumann Haus Museum (Laidley, Queensland): History

 The family was involved in musical and other cultural pursuits, and local children were taught violin and piano by family members.
 Violins made by Hermann Neumann are still owned privately.
 On special occasions, the family provided musical entertainment on their balcony for the benefit of the community.
 One of the sons, Alfred, had a club - the "Keep on Aiming Higher Club" - where young men gathered to play instruments and talk about literature.

 In around 1905, Annie asked for additions to the house, and Hermann added a second storey, which included a music room, sunroom and balconies.
 Annie would entertain her friends with music and tea on the “Tiffin” balcony, tiffin being afternoon tea in aristocrat circles.

 The house is situated in the heart of the township of Laidley, which in the early part of the 20th century was considered the cultural hub of the community.
 Settlers, coming into Laidley to do their shopping or bring their produce and wares to market, often called into the Neumann's for a tea or coffee, a sample of Annie's cooking and a chat.

-On March 20, 1934, Hermann Neumann died aged 72–73 and was buried at Laidley Cemetery.
-His wife Annie was buried alongside him after she died aged 95 on May 19, 1954.
+On March 20, 1934, Hermann Neumann died aged 72–73.
 Their son, Carl, and his wife carried on the business.

 In 1980, the house was gifted by the family to the Laidley Shire (now incorporated in the Lockyer Valley Regional Council).
 Council had the adjoining showroom demolished and purposed the house for office space and meeting rooms.
 The manufacturing building made way to gardens.

 In 1998, the house was restored and opened to the public as a museum and coffee house.
 The café was called Annie's Place in remembrance of Annie Neumann's hospitality.
 The museum is run by the volunteers of Friends of Das Neumann Haus.